tetracorp/k240/docs/_posts/2014-03-13-building-behaviour.md

 | Photon | 8      | 16             |

 The Turret Optimizer blueprint doubles the output.
 "Protected" buildings operate exactly as a Laser Turret.
-Each Turret fires once every five days.
+Each Turret fires once every five days, and the cooldown resets on a power outage or a miss.

+Alien turrets have different (usually higher) damage and different (often worse) cooldown timers.

 ### Asteroid Engines